Recently I was invited to a mini-reunion of the 1970 Longhorn football recruiting class. After the event, I wrote to all participants the following :

 For me their story captures the primary reasons bonds last a lifetime.
 Dan and Bob shared a struggle, survived the adversity, and in the process learned more about each other.

 While Dan and Bob's shared experience is the foundation for a personal bond, a team bond requires the syncing of many more variables to complete the process.
 Ultimately a lifetime bond begins only when an individual earns the respect of other team members.
-Respect requires sharing victories, losses, workouts, fellowship, sorrow, pain, and joy.
+Respect requires shared victories, losses, workouts, fellowship, sorrow, pain, and joy.
 The bond produced from these shared experiences will last years after the glory days in sports are ended.

 Running unopposed Dan Adams wins the All Sports Award for best athlete